Sheng Shicai: Rivalry with Ma and Zhang

 Sheng's appointment as duban did not mean that his position was secured.
 Installment of Wenlong as governor meant that the bureaucrats had the upper hand over Sheng, whom they considered their protege.
 His position was also challenged by Ma, as well as Zhang Peiyuan, Jin's old ally and a commander of the Yining region.
 The Chinese government, having learned that Zhang refused to cooperate with the new regime in Xinjiang and that Ma's forces represented the gravest threat to the new regime, tried to take the advantage of the situation and take control over the province.
-Without clearly stating whether it recognised the changes in Xinjiang, the government appointed Huang Musong, then a Deputy Chief of General Staff, a "pacification commissioner" in May 1933.
+Without clearly stating whether it recognized the changes in Xinjiang, the government appointed Huang Musong, then a Deputy Chief of General Staff, a "pacification commissioner" in May 1933.
 He arrived in Ürümqi on 10 June.
 The appointment of Huang as a pacification commissioner further strained the relations between Shang and the Chinese government.

 Sheng expected that the Chinese government would recognise him as duban, and that Huang's visit would affect that decision.
 Huang was ignorant of the frontier problems and his arrogant behaviour offended some of the provincial leaders.
 The rumours spread that Huang was already named a new governor or that Chiang decided to split Xinjiang into several smaller provinces.
-However, the true Huang's task was to secure the cooperation between the coup leaders and establish a new provincial mechanism with a pro-Nanking stance.
+However, the true Huang's task was to secure the cooperation between the coup leaders and establish a new provincial mechanism with a pro-Nanjing stance.
 Sheng exploited the rumours and charged that Huang, an agent of Wang Jingwei had plotted with Liu, Zhang and Ma to overthrow the provincial government.
 On 26 June Huang was placed under house arrest, and the three coup leaders were also arrested and immediately executed.
-After the Chinese government apologised and promised Sheng the recognition of his position, Huang was allowed to return to Nanking three weeks after the arrest.
+After the Chinese government apologised and promised Sheng the recognition of his position, Huang was allowed to return to Nanjing three weeks after the arrest.